Badgie/CuraMultiSlice/README.md

 Leaving this field blank will default to using `.*.stl`, i.e. every file found with the `.stl` suffix.

 ### Root directory
-The input directory is the directory to search for files in.
+The root directory is the directory to search for files in.

 ### Output directory
 The output directory is where the `.gcode` files are written to.